AP source: Nuggets acquire center JaVale McGee from Cavs

 With trade talks picking up, the team chose to rest McGee on Wednesday night in Cleveland’s win at Chicago.

+Just 22, Hartenstein joins one of the league’s youngest teams in Cleveland.
+The Cavs are in the midst of a major rebuild, and while he’s probably never going to be a starter for them, Hartenstein will serve as a backup for Jarrett Allen and play minutes that would go to Kevin Love, who remains sidelined with a severe calf strain.

+Allen came over from Brooklyn this season in the James Harden deal and has quickly shown he can be the Cavs’ center for years to come.
+His arrival sent Drummond to the bench and will eventually land him on another team either via trade or a buyout.

 Moving McGee might not be the last trade for the Cavs.
-Center Andre Drummond, who hasn’t played since he mid-February, has also drawn interest from teams looking for a big man and forwards Cedi Osman and Taurean Prince could find themselves elsewhere.
+Center Andre Drummond, who hasn’t played since he mid-February, has also drawn interest from teams looking for a big man, and forwards Cedi Osman and Taurean Prince could find themselves elsewhere.

 AP Basketball Writer Tim Reynolds and AP Sports Writer Tom Withers contributed to this report.